If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 Your latte craving shouldn’t be dictated to expensive gadgets or limited to just a coffee shop treat.

-I won't be making bold claim that you'll be able to make restaurant quality latte, but without an espresso machine, milk frother and other toys of trade, you can still craft pretty much delicious and probably the most photogenic cup of coffee - and yes it will also have a beautiful topping of foam.
+I won’t be making a bold claim that you’ll be able to make restaurant-quality latte, but without an espresso machine, milk frother, and other toys of trade, you can still craft pretty much delicious and probably the most photogenic cup of coffee – and yes it will also have a beautiful topping of foam.

 Here’s how to do when you want a Caffe latte at the ease of your home, to sip in the daylight, or while having a deep conversation with your bosom pal.